varikvalefor/blofg/20250723205851-tavla-kumfa-fanva-en.md

 But many chatrooms $t$ exist such that an operator of $t$ requests that VARIK does not send translation sources.
 But frequent is that VARIK disobeys.
 A part of the justification of disobeying is that VARIK suspects that if sending translation sources is annoying, then third-person communication is annoying.
 Many prenu are angry with VARIK because VARIK writes in the third person.

-VARIK very thanks for operating chatrooms and tolerating VARIK.
+VARIK very thanks the prenu which operate chatrooms and tolerate VARIK.